Bigdata-HPC-Lab/HPC/PennyLane_Lightning_Tensor.md

 # Installation

 **Before proceeding with the installation, it is highly recommended to verify that your NVIDIA GPU supports SM 7.0 or greater and CUDA 12.0 or above.
-(In our case, we used the NVIDIA TITAN XP.)**
+(In our case, we used the NVIDIA V100.)**

 1. Create conda environment
     ```sh